Asus ZenBook 14X OLED Space Edition review

 You want a fantastic display

-The OLED display here keeps the ZenBook's reputation intact for outstanding displays.
+The OLED display here keeps the ZenBook's reputation for outstanding displays intact.

 You want fantastic performance